Dasharo/docs/docs/unified-test-documentation/dasharo-performance/401-cpu-temperature.md

     Core 3:        +51.0°C  (high = +100.0°C, crit = +100.0°C)
 ```

-The displayed temperature should be not higher than displayed high and
+The displayed temperatures should be not higher than displayed high and
-critical temperatures.
-Also the temperature should be not higher than
+critical.
+Also the temperatures should be not higher than
-temperature declared by the DUT producer.
+those declared by the DUT's producer.